 - Please be sure to let your doctor and nurse know if you have any allergies.

-- Please leave all personal belongings, especially jewelry, money, credit cards etc, at home on the day of the test.
+- Leave all personal belongings, especially jewelry, money, credit cards etc, at home.

 - You will change into a hospital gown and be asked to remove all personal belongings, including anything with metal (i.e. jewelry, bank cards, make up, hearing aids etc.).